-Anti-Bias Study Guides have been prepared for educators to use as supplementary materials for students in grades 4–12.
-The guides are available in both Intermediate and Secondary Level.
+Anti-bias study guides have been prepared for educators to use as supplementary materials for students.
+The guides are available for elementary through high school students.
 The lessons assist students in creating environments of mutual respect and inclusiveness, and promoting justice for all.
 The guides were developed to be used in conjunction with an A WORLD OF DIFFERENCE® Institute in-service program that provides a framework for its use.

-The Secondary Level edition is for educators to use primarily with students in grades 9–12 as supplementary material to enhance existing curricula.
+The Anti-Bias Study Guide (Secondary Level) is for educators to use primarily with students in grades 9–12 as supplementary material to enhance existing curricula.
 The materials have been designed to assist educators and students in exploring ways to ensure that the tenets of freedom and equality on which this country was built become realities.
 The guide provides teachers with lessons that encourage students to: (1) explore societal issues arising from bias, bigotry and discrimination; (2) improve critical-thinking skills; (3) examine diverse viewpoints; and (4) take leadership roles in promoting justice and equity in their schools, communities and society at large.

-The Secondary Level Guide includes the following components:
+The Anti-Bias Study Guide includes the following components:

 "An exceptionally well-conceptualized resource for teaching for diversity and democracy, and working within subject area content standards."